saleor/saleor-docs/docs/dashboard/catalog/categories.md

 ---

 If you sell a range of products on the Saleor platform, they can be conveniently sorted by category.
+Unlike collections, which are optional, so you can either use them or not, the categories are required.
+Every product should belong to a category.

+### Sub-categories

+Sub-categories break large groups down into smaller subsets that make it easier to manage stores and help customers find the right products.

 ## How to add product category